 When adopted into American service, the M14 was intended to replace the M1 Garand itself, the M1 Carbine, the M3 Grease Gun submachine gun, and the Browning M1918 BAR light automatic rifles - these weapons having served throughout World War 2 and the Korean War (1950-1953).
 In all, about 1.5 million units of the M14 were produced by Springfield Armory during a period spanning from 1959 to 1964.
 Its particular period of introduction meant that the system was much too late to see service in the Korean War but played a major role in the Vietnam War (1955-1975).
 Delays in manufacture forced units to continue use of other established weapons while the M14 increased its circulation reach within the American military inventory.
 Frontline use began as soon as 1961 with some select units of the United States Army and Marine Corps becoming initial operators.

-Manufacturer: Springfield Armory (among others) - USA
+Manufacturing Springfield Armory (among others) - USA

-Argentina; Australia; Colombia; Costa Rica; Dominican Republic; Ecuador; El Salvador; Eritrea; Estonia; Ethiopia; Greece; Haiti; Honduras; Israel; Laos; Lithuania; Morocco; Niger; Philippines; Poland; San Marino; South Korea; Taiwan; Tunisia; United States; Venezuela
+Argentina; Australia; Colombia; Costa Rica; Dominican Republic; Ecuador; El Salvador; Eritrea; Estonia; Ethiopia; Greece; Haiti; Honduras; Israel; Laos; Lithuania; Malaysia; Morocco; Niger; Philippines; Poland; San Marino; South Korea; Taiwan; Tunisia; United States; Venezuela